 It is beyond the scope of this article to discuss how remedies are selected, prescribed and act to effect healing, but a brief caveat: even the most astute homeopath is limited in prescribing a remedy for their own chronic condition.
 If you are suffering from a chronic condition and are interested in homeopathy, please seek the care of a qualified naturopath or homeopath and do not self-prescribe!

-For a more detailed discussion of the HSP trait, research and case studies on HSPs, the merits and drawbacks of medication for HSPs, psychotherapeutic support and a number of helpful resources and tips, I highly recommend reading Dr. Aron’s The Highly Sensitive Person book and film, ‘SensItive: The Movie’: http://sensitivethemovie.com/.
-You may also like to do a brief self-test to see if you are potentially an HSP, you will may find this test on Dr. Aron’s website: http://hsperson.com/test/highly-sensitive-test/, along with newsletter archives and a number of other resources posted there, to be helpful.
+For a more detailed discussion of the HSP trait, research and case studies on HSPs, the merits and drawbacks of medication for HSPs, psychotherapeutic support and a number of helpful resources and tips, I highly recommend reading Dr. Aron’s The Highly Sensitive Person book and film, ‘Sensitive: The Movie’.
+You may also like to do a brief self-test to see if you are potentially an HSP, you will may find this test on Dr. Aron’s website, along with newsletter archives and a number of other resources posted there, to be helpful.
+I am listed there as an HSP-knowledgeable practitioner.

 If you are an HSP, I hope that you can find the support that you need to flourish!
 And if you are not an HSP, perhaps you have learned something of value to help someone you know, or just to understand HSPs and homeopathy a little more…